ivantishchenko/HPLFlowNet/README.md

 # Self-Supervised Learning of Non-Rigid Residual Flow and Ego-Motion, 3DV 2020
 This is the code for our [3DV 2020](http://www.3dv.org/) paper ["Self-Supervised Learning of Non-Rigid Residual Flow and Ego-Motion"](https://arxiv.org/abs/2009.10467), a method capable of supervised, hybrid and self-supervised learning of total scene flow from a pairt of point clouds.
 The code is developed and maintained by [Ivan Tishchenko](https://tishchenko.me/).
-The codebase is a fork based on an excellent work [HPLFlowNet](https://web.cs.ucdavis.edu/~yjlee/projects/cvpr2019-HPLFlowNet.pdf) by [Xiuye Gu](https://github.com/laoreja).

 ## Prerequisites
 Our model is trained and tested under: